matomo-org/plugin-LoginLdap/README.md

 In order to use LDAPS in the plugin, you would need to specify the hostname using ldaps://yourldapshost.com or alternatively using the LDAPS port of 636 in the configuration.

 _Please note: When using a hostname that contains ldap:// or ldaps:// the port number specified in the configuration will be ignored.
-If you need to us a non-standard port then you will need to specify the LDAP server hostname without ldap:// or ldaps:// _
+If you need to use a non-standard port then you will need to specify the LDAP server hostname without ldap:// or ldaps:// _

 When using LDAPS - the server that you are hosting Matomo on will need to trust the CA that has issued the certificates for your LDAPS server (These certificates are often stored in /etc/openldap/certs)